softmatic/skt/README.md

 Then, in your browser, navigate to http://localhost:5173.

-## Building & Deployment
+## Building & Deployment of the SvelteKit Boilerplate

+Before going into production, make sure to change all references to localhost and test data to production values:

+1. Change Supabase > Authentication > URL Configuration accordingly
+2. Change Stripe PUBLIC_DOMAIN in .env, replace test API keys, webhook secrets and product / price IDs
+3. Add domain to "Authorized JS origins" in Google Auth

-We assume deploying on a self-hosting platform, e.g. a server on the Hetzner cloud.
-Briefly, deployment involves the following steps:
+We assume deploying on a self-hosting platform, e.g. a server on the Hetzner cloud or with Digital Ocean:

+### Using PM2

 1. Log into your server
 2. Make sure you have recent versions of NodeJS, pm2 and nginx (or any other webserver that can act as a reverse proxy)
-3. Setup nginx as a reverse proxy for outside access, [example](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04)
+3. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
 4. Clone the repo
-5. cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>
+5. cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production
 6. Run <code>npm run build</code>
 7. cd into the <code>build</code> folder and run <code>pm2 start index.js</code>
 8. Verify with <code>curl http://localhost:3000</code> that the server is running, check for errors with <code>pm2 log</code>
+9. Access your domain via a webbrowser

+### Using Docker

+**NOTE**: This workflow requires a Docker account, we assume a repo named 'skt'

+1. On your development machine, cd into the repo and create a file <code>.env</code> with the keys from <code>.env.local</code>, adjusted for production
+2. run <code>npm run build</code>
+3. cd into the <code>build</code> folder
+4. Log into your docker account and build the image with <code>docker build -t $DOCKER_ACCOUNT_NAME/skt:v0.1 .</code> (or any other tag name)
+5. Push to the Docker hub with <code>docker push $DOCKER_ACCOUNT_NAME/skt:v0.1</code> or use Docker desktop
+6. On Docker.io, verify that the image is listed. **NOTE**: You will want to set the repo to private, as the container contains your Stripe keys and other sensitive data.
+Consider switching to dynamic environment variables for a public repo
+7. Log into your server
+8. Make sure you have recent versions of Docker and nginx (or any other webserver that can act as a reverse proxy)
+9. Setup nginx as a reverse proxy for outside access, [tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-22-04), also a sample configuration file is provided in the <code>nginx</code> folder
+10. **TIP:** To avoid having to use sudo for Docker commands, add your user account to the <code>docker</code> group: <code>sudo usermod -aG docker $YOUR_USERNAME</code>
+11. Run <code>docker run -p 3000:3000 $DOCKER_ACCOUNT_NAME/skt:v0.1</code>
+12. Access your domain via a webbrowser

 ## Credits